Hornbill-Docs/data-imports-guide/data-imports-guide/assets/asset-relationship-config.md

 #### Hornbill Instance Specific Configuration Properties

-- `KeySafeKeyID` - Type: `integer` - The ID of the KeySafe Key that contains your database authentication details.
-Set to 0 for importing directly from CSV files.
-See the [KeySafe section of the Authentication article](/data-imports-guide/assets/authentication#keysafe) for more information on supported key types.
+- `KeySafeKeyID` - Type: `integer` - The ID (primary key) of the KeySafe Key that contains your database connection authentication information.
+Note, this KeySafe Key should be of type `Database Authentication`

 #### SourceConfig